Skip to main content

 Faculty: Peter Chin

-Deep Neural Networks (DNNs) can have high performance in a visual recognition task but are prone to noise and adversarial attacks.
+Deep neural networks (DNNs) can have high performance in a visual recognition task but are prone to noise and adversarial attacks.
 One main problem of training a DNN is that the input often lies in a high-dimensional space, which leads to a high number of parameters to train.
 This raises the question of reducing the number of dimensions of the dataset.
-Given a high-dimension dataset such as a visual dataset, how can we find a lower-dimension representation that keeps the essential information of the images?
-With a low-dimension representation, we can hopefully use a more shallow/simple architecture that can decently classify high-dimensional datasets.
+Given a high-dimensional dataset such as a visual dataset, we will explore how to find a lower-dimensional representation that keeps the essential information of the images.
+With a low-dimensional representation, we can hopefully use a more shallow/simple architecture that can decently classify high-dimensional datasets.

 Faculty: Peter Chin

-Current neural network models that deal with data on the spectral plane (magnitude and phase) only take the magnitude as input, and do not incorporate the phase information in a meaningful way.
-Research has shown that the output of biological neurons is affected by the phase of its inputs.
-In order to bridge this separation between artificial neurons and biological neurons, I am experimenting with the effectiveness and implementation of complex-valued neural networks, which would integrate the phase information meaningfully.
-In particular, in order to take advantage of the popular neural network software package and framework, PyTorch, I am working to simulate complex-valued neural network operations through real-valued neural networks.
-I hope that by implementing complex valued neural networks through this framework, it will be easy for other researchers to use and experiment on.
+Current neural network models do not incorporate phase information in a meaningful way, whereas the output of biological neurons is affected by the phase of its inputs.
+In order to bridge this separation between artificial neurons and biological neurons, I am experimenting with complex-valued neural networks, which would integrate the phase information meaningfully.
+In particular, to take advantage of the popular neural network framework, PyTorch, I am working to simulate complex-valued neural network operations through real-valued neural networks, which I will then share with other researchers.

 Information propagation through graph neural networks and relation to the brain